Associated Students of the University of Hawaii: 24-hour Sinclair Library and Student Services Funding: 2006

-"The project was a priority to more than 1,000 students who sent testimony to the Legislature in February asking for the funding to keep the library open longer," said Grant Teichman, the president of the undergraduate student association at UH-Manoa.
+"The project was a priority to more than 1,000 students who sent testimony to the Legislature in February asking for the funding to keep the library open longer," said Grant Teichman, the president of the undergraduate student association at University of Hawaiʻi at Mānoa.
 Students and student leaders also successfully led efforts to triple the amount of undergraduate academic advisors after submitting hundreds of pieces of testimony in support of robust funding to address desperately needed advising positions.
 In 2006, an emergency hold off on non-emergency advising was issued during the first two weeks of the semester due to a staff shortage with over 100 students a day being turned away.
 Before funding, there were only five (5) full-time and one part-time advisors serving more than 10,000 Arts and Sciences students at a ratio of 1:1,500—the recommended ratio, according to the National Academic Advising Association, is 1:300.

 Preservation of Alcohol Sales at Aloha Stadium: 2006

-In 2006, ASUH successfully led the effort against Lt.
-Gov. Duke Aiona in order to preserve alcohol sales at Aloha Stadium.
+In 2006, ASUH successfully led the effort against Lieutenant Governor Duke Aiona in order to preserve alcohol sales at Aloha Stadium.
 The ASUH Senate voted unanimously to oppose the proposed alcohol ban in both the Aloha Stadium parking lot and seating areas.
 ASUH was the only major Hawaii organization to oppose the ban.

 Grant Teichman, a junior at the university and president of the student association, said the ban would infringe on the rights of those who can legally drink."It's pretty clear across the nation that banning alcohol doesn't stop the problem," said Teichman, noting that the student association represents 13,000 undergraduate students, of which half are age 21 or older.
 "Let's pick the best solution and not the fastest one."

 ESPN further reported, "It's really going to hurt the students who just want to go out there and have a good time," said Teichman, noting that 40 student senators representing all university programs have unanimously voted against the ban."
 It will dramatically affect tailgating, one of the few traditions that our students have," he said.

 Honolulu High-Capacity Transit Corridor Project: 2006

 In 2006, ASUH began a high-profile advocacy initiative in support of the Honolulu High-Capacity Transit Corridor Project.
 ASUH first backed Honolulu Mayor Mufi Hannemann in his effort to obtain federal funding for a mass transit solution for the City and County of Honolulu.
-Mayor Hannemann later lost ASUH support after his decision to remove the University of Hawaii at Manoa campus from the proposed initial operating 21-mile segment of rail.
+Mayor Hannemann later lost ASUH support after his decision to remove the University of Hawaiʻi at Mānoa campus from the proposed initial operating 21-mile segment of rail.
 "If it doesn't go to UH-Manoa, this isn't a traffic solution," said Grant Teichman, UH student president.
 "I think it's been very misleading to the public calling it 'Honolulu on the Move--A Mass Transit Solution.'
 This is not a mass transit solution."